N O P Q R S T U V W X Y Z

 DepartmentDepartment of Accounting

-Dr. Nate Sharp teaches and conducts research in the area of financial reporting.
-His research interests include financial accounting, financial misreporting, financial analysts, corporate disclosure, earnings management, internal and external audit, and fraud risk.
+Professor Nate Sharp teaches and conducts research in the area of corporate financial reporting.
+His research interests include financial reporting, financial analysts, and financial misconduct.

-At Texas A&M, Dr. Sharp teaches intermediate financial reporting, and he was recently recognized as a 2012-13 Texas A&M University Center for Teaching Excellence Montague Scholar.
+At Texas A&M, Dr. Sharp teaches intermediate financial reporting, and he was recognized as the 2012-13 Texas A&M University Center for Teaching Excellence Montague Scholar in the Mays Business School.
 He is also the recipient of the 2012 Ernst & Young Teaching Excellence Award, a 2010 Texas A&M University System Teaching Excellence Award, and he was a 2009 Texas A&M University Fish Camp Namesake.
-Dr. Sharp received undergraduate (cum laude) and master's degrees in accounting from Brigham Young University's Marriott School of Management before receiving a PhD from the University of Texas at Austin.
+Dr. Sharp received undergraduate (cum laude) and master's degrees in accounting from Brigham Young University's Marriott School of Management before receiving a PhD from the University of Texas at Austin's McCombs School of Business.
 Dr. Sharp and his wife, Holly, are the proud parents of five beautiful children.

 Ph.D. - University of Texas at Austin, 2007